HirenVikhram-cyber/Automated-Dependency-Confusion-attack-checker/README.md

 ## **📌 Excecution:**

-Run the Dependency_confusion_check.py Script and place the github org in org.txt
+Run the Dependency_confusion_check.sh Script and place the github org in org.txt